ltgoslo/elc-bert/README.md

 ```

 A few things to note:
- - In the dataset (look up `pre_training/dataset.py`) you can pass a `random_p` and `keep_p` representing the probability of masked tokens to replace by either a random token or the original token.
-In the code they are both set to 0.1 byt default, but this can be changed.
+ - In the dataset (look up `pre_training/dataset.py`) you can pass a `random_p` and `keep_p` representing the probability of a masked token being replaced by either a random token or the original token.
+In the code they are both set to 0.1 by default, but this can be changed.
  - Our code assumes the usage of wandb but this can be removed.
-In general before calling wandb we do a check for `is_main_process()` (when runninng multiple GPUs/CPUs, it makes sure only one process (the main) executes the code) to make sure to not have multiple wandb runs for the same model.
+In general, before calling wandb we do a check for `is_main_process()` (when running multiple GPUs/CPUs, it makes sure only one process (the main) executes the code) to make sure to not have multiple wandb runs for the same model.
  - We assume the usage of SLURM at the start of the code (to import wandb) (lines 31-32), if you do not use SLURM remove line 31 (and line 32 if you do not use wandb).
 <br>

-## Please cite the following publication (just arXiv for now)
+## Please cite the following publication
 ```bibtex
 @inproceedings{georges-gabriel-charpentier-samuel-2023-layers,
     title = "Not all layers are equally as important: Every Layer Counts {BERT}",